 University church of Christ in Tampa, Florida

 The congregation had an energetic vibe and the Bible class at the University church of Christ was well attended.
 We enjoyed a good class on Daniel chapters 4 and 5, where a comment in class really lingered within me.
-The comment was with regard to something specific within Daniel’s plea to King Nebuchadnezzar to repent.
-In fact, it indicated what the King’s repentance was to look like: Therefore, O king, may my advice be pleasing to you: break away now from your sins by doing righteousness and from your iniquities by showing mercy to the poor, in case there may be a prolonging of your prosperity (Daniel 4:27) Showing mercy to the poor is certainly one “fruit in keeping with repentance” (Luke 3:8) that every Christian is to be practice throughout life.
-The little that I know about this congregation, I do know this congregation has done a good job of doing that very thing.
-They don’t just talk about helping the poor, but has led by example in their “going the extra mile” to serve the spiritually and sometimes physically needy in sending their elder Steve Patton to such places as Ethiopia and the Seychelles Islands to share the love of Jesus.
+The comment was regarding something specific within Daniel’s plea to King Nebuchadnezzar to repent, and indicated what the King’s repentance was to look like: “Therefore, O king, may my advice be pleasing to you: break away now from your sins by doing righteousness and from your iniquities by showing mercy to the poor, in case there may be a prolonging of your prosperity” (Daniel 4:27).
+Showing mercy to the poor is certainly one “fruit in keeping with repentance” (Luke 3:8) that every Christian is to practice throughout life.
+Of the little that I know about this congregation, I do know they have done a good job of doing that very thing.
+They don’t just talk about helping the poor, but have led by example in their “going the extra mile” (Matthew 5:41) to serve the spiritually and sometimes physically needy in sending their elder, Steve Patton, to such places as Ethiopia and the Seychelles Islands to share the love and truth of Jesus.

 University church of Christ